maxuehao/Dynamic-Face-Recognition/README.md

   to ~/.bashrc

 ## Instructions for use
-1.Please clip and align the face images that need to be compared and put them in the face_id folder
+1.Please clip and align the face images that need to be compared and put them in the face_id folder<br>
+2.
 ```
    cd Dynamic-Face-Recognition
    mkdir build